Recasting the Tsar Bell

 This work was conceived of by Chris Chafe and Greg Niemeyer.
 A quote from Greg Niemeyer on the physical characteristics of bells:

 "Although bronze bells don't appear to be elastic, when struck, they deform.
 The deformation moves throughout the bell, and since the bell is round, the deformation circulates until its energy is absorbed by the environment.
 The sound comes from the deformation moving the air surrounding the bell.
 The deformations' constituent frequencies and their amplitudes form waves which define the pitch, volume and timbre of the bell's sound."

 Here is a 360 degree view of the performance site, near UC Berkeley’s Carillon.

 Location: UC Berkeley, Berkeley, California

-A host of researchers and artist were involved in this project:
+A host of researchers and artists were involved in this project:

 - Greg Niemeyer